DaJMaN4/Hexapod-robot/README.md

 The whole circuit is uncomplicated.
 Every moderate electronic enthusiast can build it by himself.
 So, if you want to create a robot but need help coming up with some things, this repository will be helpful for you.

 ![alt text](https://raw.githubusercontent.com/DaJMaN4/Hexapod-robot/main/Images/Block-explanation-hexapod.png)

+Everything about the robot is described in the documentation.